EvidenceForJusticeLab/E4J-civil-summons-repo/README.md

 3. Run the raw citation cleaning notebook in `1-cleaning_raw_citations/`.
 4. Run the officer demographic merge in `2-cleaning_officer_dem/`.
 5. Run the master dataset notebook in `3-analysis_EDA/`.
+6. Run the geocoding notebook in `4-geocoding/`.
+7. Run the arrest and 911 call notebooks in `5-arrests_911_calls/`.
-6. Run the analysis-specific cleanup notebook.
+8. Run the analysis-specific cleanup notebook in `6-tidying_for_analysis/`.
-7. Run `4-models/model_v8.Rmd` for the modeling output.
+9. Run `7-models/model_v8.Rmd` for the modeling output.
-8. Compare generated outputs against the committed CSVs in `4-models/model_data/` and the other stage folders.
+10. Compare generated outputs against the committed CSVs in `7-models/model_data/` and the other stage folders.

 ## Suggested Local Setup